-Effective July 1, 2018, the Company adopted ASU No. 2014-9, Revenue from Contracts with Customers ("ASC Topic 606") using the modified retrospective method which had no impact on the Company's opening retained earnings.
-The new revenue recognition guidance requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The guidance requires an entity to follow a five-step model to (a) identify the contract(s) with a customer, (b) identify the performance obligations in the contract, and (e) recognize revenue when the entity satisfies a performance obligation.
+The Company recognizes revenue in accordance with ASC 606 using the modified retrospective method.
+This revenue recognition guidance requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The guidance requires an entity to follow a five-step model to (a) identify the contract(s) with a customer, (b) identify the performance obligations in the contract, (c) determine the transaction price, (d) allocate the transaction price to the performance obligations in the contract, and (e) recognize revenue when the entity satisfies a performance obligation.